Given their tendency to heavily limit the performance of more powerful graphics cards, dual-core processors are not good for gaming in 2024.

 Once upon a time, if a home computer had a Pentium CPU, it would immediately have been considered a beast.
 Today, however, the series had lost that kind of glory and now serves only as a bridge between budget and gaming CPUs.

-In terms of performance, it is well beyond the Celeron and A-series processors, and just might be the only truly gaming-worthy dual-core left.
-It dwarfs the aforementioned two series and is actually closer to a Core i3 processor in terms of performance.
+In terms of performance, it is well beyond the Celeron and A-series processors, and just might be the only genuinely gaming-worthy dual-core left.
+It dwarfs the two series mentioned above and is closer to a Core i3 processor in terms of performance.

 That, and the fact that it also uses the LGA1151 socket, allows it to maintain the upgrade potential of the Celeron, all the while being far more powerful.